 4.2.2 Uncertain Borders

-Also the Edit Operation workflow is altered.
+To account for uncertainty in declaring borders, the Edit Operation workflow is altered.
 The second step SetNewTerritories defines the territory of the new Area(s).
 Instead of drawing the whole territory as a set of polygons, the user draws one borderline at a time, geometrically as a polyline.
 This has the main advantage that each part of the border is treated separately.
 The borderline is assigned a degree of certainty, in the interface controlled by a horizontal slider, in the model as a certainty value (certainty ∈ ]0..1]).
 Absolute certainty (1.0) creates a sharp and crisp line on the map.
 In case of uncertainty (certainty ∈ ]0..1[) three different visualization methods are introduced:

 Blurred Border: The higher the uncertainty, the wider and more blurry the border.